By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Bring the steaks to room temperature.
-Remove steaks from the fridge 30-45 minutes before cooking to ensure even cooking and optimal crust development.
+1. Bring steaks to room temperature.
+Remove from the fridge 30–45 minutes before cooking to promote even heat penetration and consistent crust formation.

 Tips for Success: Maximizing the Perfect Sear